• Skip to primary navigation

 If the mix is looking too thick or crumbly after a couple of minutes, add a little water or plant-based milk and blend again until smooth.
 I'd start with a few tablespoons of extra liquid and work up from there as necessary.

-Once you have a smooth consistency, mix in chopped chives (optional), adjust the seasoning to taste (I'll sometimes add a little extra salt and/or lemon juice), and serve.
+Once you have a smooth consistency, mix in chopped chives (optional) and adjust the seasoning to taste.
+I'll sometimes add a little extra salt and usually extra lemon juice, but this totally depends on your own taste.

 Serving suggestions